-Level 1 - Unadjusted quoted prices at the measurement date for identical assets or liabilities in active markets.

-- Level 2 Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in market that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3 Unobservable inputs which are supported by little or no market activity.
+- Level 1 Unadjusted quoted prices at the measurement date for identical assets or liabilities in active markets. - Level 2 Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in market that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3 Unobservable inputs which are supported by little or no market activity.

-The Company did not have financial instruments measured at fair value on a recurring basis during the years ended November 30, 2020 and 2019.
+The Company did not have financial instruments measured at fair value on a recurring basis during the years ended November 30, 2021 and 2020.

-The carrying amounts of the Company's cash, trade payable, due to related parties, promissory note payable, convertible debenture, lease obligations and line of credit approximate their fair value due to the relatively short period to maturity of these financial instruments.
+The carrying amounts of the Company's cash, trade payable and due to related parties approximate their fair value due to the relatively short period to maturity of these financial instruments.
+The estimated fair value of the CEBA loans at November 30, 2021 was approximately \$66,000 based on Level 3 inputs and an estimated discount rate of 20%.